-Mandy Lake was born in Surrey, UK in 1968 and grew up in Johannesburg where her love for painting developed under the tutelage of Andre Naude and Simon Stone.
+Mandy Lake was born in Surrey, UK in 1968 and grew up in Johannesburg.
+Her love for painting developed under the tutelage of André Naudé and Simon Stone.
 Mandy earned a degree in history and art history at the University of Cape Town, and studied sculpture and illustration at the Foundation School of Art in Cape Town.

-Mandy has a long professional career in design, illustration and publishing, and spent some years exploring sculptural ceramics.
-In 2009, she returned to painting and joined Spencer Street Studios in Salt River under Julia Teale.
+Mandy has had a professional career in design, illustration and publishing, yet continued to explore sculptural ceramics and painting.
+In 2009, she joined Julia Teale’s Spencer Street Studios in Salt River.

 “I want viewers of my paintings to feel, even just briefly, a thrill, a resonance, a primeval pull that, yes, I want to be there, it feels good.
 I think we do all have that deep affinity and longing.”

 Mandy Lake works primarily in oil on canvas, she is continually exploring the beauty oils have in their translucency to allow light to shine from within.
 Building up layer upon layer of transparent oil and reserving the opaques for the whites of the waves.
 She is acutely aware of the light and subtle shifting hues from the moment she plots her composition.

 Mandy’s relationship with the sea feels timeless…as though it always was and ever will be.